isct-nakatalab/tensor-decomposition/README.md

 - **Parafac** : tensor decomposition model assuming data to follow normal distribution
 - **NonNegativeParafac** : parafac model which returns non-negative predicted values
 - **PoissonParafac** : tensor decomposition model assuming data to follow poisson distribution
-- **ZeroInflatedParafac** ： tensor decomposition model assuming data to follow zero inflated poisson distribution
+- **ZeroInflatedPoissonParafac** : tensor decomposition model assuming data to follow zero inflated poisson distribution

 It allows faster decomposition than the existing libraries with the use of Just In Time (JIT) compilation of JAX Python function which enables efficient execution in XLA.